Jacob Riis Park: Public transport

-The New York Water Taxi operates a Rockaway ferry, also called the New York Beach Ferry, from Pier 11/Wall Street in Lower Manhattan, which stops at Riis Landing in front of Fort Tilden on Jamaica Bay.
+The New York Water Taxi operated a Rockaway ferry, also called the New York Beach Ferry, from Pier 11/Wall Street in Lower Manhattan, which stopped at Riis Landing in front of Fort Tilden on Jamaica Bay.
 Service began in May 2008.
 NYC Ferry also operates the Rockaway Ferry route from Pier 11/Wall Street to Beach 108th Street in Rockaway Park.
 A free shuttle bus travels from the ferry terminal, stopping at Beach 149th Street, the Riis Park bathhouse, and Beach 169th Street.

 Road access

 Highway access to Riis Park is provided by the Belt Parkway, which runs along the south shore of Brooklyn and Queens.
 The Belt Parkway connects to the Marine Parkway Bridge via its Flatbush Avenue exit in Marine Park, Brooklyn.
 Cross Bay Boulevard provides access from central Queens and Broad Channel, leading to both Beach Channel Drive and Rockaway Beach Boulevard.
 The Riis Park parking lot is a pay-to-park facility during summer months.